Garccosta/Garccosta/README.md

 <br>

 📌 Life long goals:
-- Freedom(in all its aspects: financial, geographical, of choice, and ultimately from ego 😅...);
+- Freedom(in all its aspects: financial, geographical, and ultimately from ego 😅...);
 - Have a positive impact on people´s lives.

 <br>